-Individual communication passports had been prepared by the staff team on each residents' individual communication means, such as using objects of reference, visual aids, and gestures and staff were observed communicating with residents in accordance with their assessed needs and communication means.
+Individual communication passports had been prepared by the staff team on each residents' individual communication means, such as using communication devices and gestures and staff were observed communicating with residents in accordance with their assessed needs and communication means.
+Staff were also in receipt of communication training which supported and informed their communication practice and interactions with residents.